netdisco/netdisco-docker/README.md

 ## Getting Support

-We have several other pages with tips for [alternate deployment scenarios](https://github.com/netdisco/netdisco/wiki/Install-Tips), [understanding and troubleshooting Netdisco](https://github.com/netdisco/netdisco/wiki/Troubleshooting), [tips and tricks for specific platforms](https://github.com/netdisco/netdisco/wiki/Vendor-Tips), and [all the configuration options](https://github.com/netdisco/netdisco/wiki/Configuration).
+We have several other pages with tips for [understanding and troubleshooting Netdisco](https://github.com/netdisco/netdisco/wiki/Troubleshooting), [tips and tricks for specific platforms](https://github.com/netdisco/netdisco/wiki/Vendor-Tips), and [all the configuration options](https://github.com/netdisco/netdisco/wiki/Configuration).

 You can also speak to someone in the [`#netdisco@freenode`](https://webchat.freenode.net/?randomnick=1&prompt=1&channels=%23netdisco) IRC channel, or on the [community email list](https://lists.sourceforge.net/lists/listinfo/netdisco-users).